0xPolygon/cdk-data-availability/docs/running.md

 ```

 3. Next step is to generate a file for the Ethereum private key of the committee member.
 Note that this private key should be representing one of the address of the committee.
 To generate the private key, run: `docker run -d -v .:/key hermeznetwork/zkevm-node /app/zkevm-node encryptKey --pk **** --pw **** -o /key`.
 Replace the **** for your actual private key and a password of your choice.
 After running the command, a file named `UTC--...` will be generated.
 Rename it to `private.keystore`
-4. Change all the fields marked with `CHNAGE THIS` on both the `docker-compsoe.yml` and `config.toml`
+4. Change all the fields marked with `CHANGE THIS` on both the `docker-compose.yml` and `config.toml`
 5. Run it: `docker compose up -d`
 6. Check the logs to see if everything is going fine: `docker compose logs`